Placeblock/TowerDefenseSpigot/README.md

 **Planned Features:**

-* Create your own Towers!
+* Create your own Towers! :heavy_check_mark:
-* Create your own waves and enemies!
+* Create your own waves and enemies! :heavy_check_mark:
 * Rewards (Vault)
 * Custom Maps (Waypoints)
 * Blocks where Towers can placed on!